wal-g/wal-g/docs/PostgreSQL.md

 #### Database composer mode

 In the database composer mode, WAL-G separated files from different directories inside default tablespace and packs them in different tars.
-Designed to increase partial backup performance.
+Designed to increase partial restore performance.

 To activate this feature, do one of the following: